Fri, Jan 03|

 About the Event

 The Route: We will hike in 1.5 miles on the Ice Age Trail (IAT) in Langlade County near Jack Lake.
-The parking lot on County J Road, Pearson, WI will be plowed for us and from there we can head South on the IAT past the Western side of Jack Lake towards Game Lake.
+The parking lot on County J Road, Pearson, WI will be plowed for us and from there we can head south on the IAT past the western side of Jack Lake towards Game Lake.
 The park is closed to the public so we have the entire area to ourselves.
-There may be stacked wood for us and we can also cut from the forest as needed.
 There are picnic tables (might be buried under the snow) and a grill grate we can use.
 There is also an outhouse at camp.
 Be sure to bring snowshoes or skis.

 This event has always been a celebration of the coldest weather we can hope for.
-That said, there are lots of opportunities for beginners to dial in there gear before the hang.
-You can contact us at email@example.com for more info on these beginner friendly trips here in WI before the FBH.
+That said, there are lots of opportunities for beginners to dial in there gear before the hang such as our Winter Workshop event in December.
+You can contact us at email@example.com for more info on this, or other beginner friendly trips here in WI.

 This event is not recommended for beginners with little to no experience camping in the cold.
 Please also leave your fur babies at home for this event.